TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/Documentation/BenchmarkFileFormat.md

 **8. design.cascade_shape_instances**
       - This file lists the cascaded macro shape instances
-      - It is only provided are there are cascade shapes in the netlist.
+      - It is only provided since there are cascade shapes in the netlist.
       - For example,

         BRAM_cascade_10 10 1 BRAM_CASCADE_10_inst_b